TF2Autobot/tf2autobot/README.md

 - INVALID_VALUE exception
 - added an option to automatically decline (skip manual review) **ONLY** INVALID_VALUE trade, if not within INVALID_VALUE exception sku and value range.
 - added an option to accept (skip manual review) INVALID_ITEMS or OVERSTOCKED trades if the trade partner offer more than what they're taking (overpay).
+- added an option to make `INVALID_ITEMS` to be priced using price from Prices.TF.
 - added an option to NOT mention (Discord Webhook) on an INVALID_VALUE offer
 - Mention every items on each offer review reasons
 - Dueling Mini-Game: Only accept 5 Uses! (option)